Contact Us

 Frances Scarano here gives us a glimpse at some of the efforts she has been making to rescue and translocate some of our native ground orchids, and to propagate them too.
 There are about 1200 different species of these often elusive jewels of the bush that grow in Australia.

 We are so very grateful that Frances chooses to volunteer so much of her time and energy to the Wildplant Nursery.
-She is our chief propagator and without her efforts we would not have such a wide range of species at the nursery .
+She is our chief propagator and without her efforts we might not have such a wide range of species at the nursery .

-We currently have a small collection of her rescued orchids available now (Jun 2023) for translocation, during the period they are in leaf.
+We currently have a small collection of her rescued orchids available now (May 2024) for translocation, during the period they are in leaf.

-"I have rescued orchids from proposed building sites or other vulnerable sites in order to save the species and to propagate.
+Frances writes "I have rescued orchids from proposed building sites or other vulnerable sites in order to save the species and to propagate.
 I also have rescued plants from private lawns or nature strips both in Katoomba and Sydney in the Hornsby Shire in Thornleigh and Normanhurst for Hornsby Shire nursery all with the owners permission.

 Hornsby Shire